Preparing for EU Exit - End User Disconnection for GB Countries

-The United Kingdom formally departed from the European Union on 31st January 2020, entering into a Transition Period lasting until 31st December 2020.
-During the Transition Period the UK continues to remain in the single market and consequently remains fully aligned to EU Law.
-This means that the Falsified Medicines Directive (FMD) and associated Delegated Regulation (DR) continues to apply to all in the UK supply chain at least until 31st December 2020, as if the UK were still a member of the EU.
+Following the formal departure of the United Kingdom (UK) from the European Union (EU) on 31st January 2020, the UK entered into a Transition Period lasting until 31st December 2020.
+During the Transition Period the UK remains part of the single market and consequently remain fully aligned to EU Law.
+This means that the Falsified Medicines Directive (FMD) and associated Delegated Regulation (DR) continues to apply to all in the UK supply chain until 31st December 2020.

-Software suppliers to UK end-users need to ensure their software solutions are ready should the UK MVS be unavailable to those users on or around 31st December 2020.
+Software suppliers to UK end-users need to ensure their software solutions are ready when the UK MVS becomes unavailable to GB country end users from 1st January 2021.

 Note: This bulletin is NOT intended for Software Suppliers to MAHs and Parallel Distributors who should refer to their customers for guidance.

-1. Software suppliers need to make sure that their systems, and all users, will not be adversely impacted if the UK MVS becomes unavailable in the event that end-user credentials are withdrawn by SecurMed UK.
+1. Software suppliers need to make sure that their systems, and all user processes, will not be adversely impacted when the UK MVS becomes unavailable and end-user credentials are withdrawn by SecurMed UK.

 If you have any questions please email email@example.com